yowainwright/codependence/README.md

 checkForOutdated();
 ```

+### 0.3.1 compatibility

+The v1 CLI keeps the final pre-1.0 contract from `0.3.1`: the `codependence`
+and `cdp` binaries, legacy CLI flags, flat and embedded `package.json` policy,
+and listed-only `codependencies` behavior.
+The named `script` export retains
+the legacy non-throwing API.
+Use `checkFiles` or `codependence` when callers
+need v1 errors and version-diff results.

 ## Configuration Options

 `.codependencerc` is the primary configuration surface.
 Keep manager policies in the file and use CLI flags for execution choices such as checking, updating, or formatting output.